Joe Bennett (footballer): Wigan Athletic

 On 31 August 2021, Bennett joined League One club Wigan Athletic on a two-year deal following his release from Cardiff.

-Bennett made his Wigan debut on Tuesday 30 November, playing 68 minutes against Accrington Stanley in Round 2 of the Papa John’s Trophy.
-Wigan won the fixture decided by a penalty shootout after the game finished 1-1 after 90 minutes.
+Bennett made his Wigan debut on Tuesday 30 November, playing 68 minutes against Accrington Stanley in Round 2 of the Papa John's Trophy.
+Wigan won the fixture decided by a penalty shootout after the game finished 1–1 after 90 minutes.

+Oxford United

+Bennett signed for Oxford United on 30 November 2023, having left Wigan Athletic in the summer.
+He made his debut for the club on 5 December, in a 1–0 win against Forest Green Rovers in the EFL Trophy.
+He made his league debut on 9 December, coming on as a substitute for Jordan Thorniley in the 69th minute, in a 3–0 defeat to Peterborough United.
+On 10 January 2024, Bennett signed a contract extension with the club until the end of the season.

+Walton & Hersham

+In October 2025, Bennett agreed to join Southern League Premier Division South side, Walton & Hersham.

 International career

 Bennett was part of the England under-19 squad at the 2009 European Championships in Ukraine in the summer of 2009.
 After featuring as a substitute in England's opening two group matches, draws with Switzerland and hosts Ukraine, Bennett was named in the starting lineup for his side's final group match, a 7–1 victory over Slovenia.
 He remained in the starting lineup for England's semifinal victory over France and their defeat to Ukraine in the final.
 He was due to participate in the 2009 FIFA U-20 World Cup but did not because of club commitments.

 Bennett received his first call up for the England under-21 side after a series of impressive first team performances for Middlesbrough on 2 February 2011.
 He went into the squad for the game against Italy U21s, making his debut in the match as England suffered a 1–0 defeat.
 In May 2011, he was named in England's provisional 40-man squad for the 2011 UEFA European Under-21 Championship but was omitted from the final selection.
 He won his third and final cap for the under-21 side in a 4–1 victory over Israel in September 2011.